TheKewlStore/MonsterBattles/README.md

 ## Monster Types
 Similar to Pokemon (though more consistent), every battler in MonsterBattles has exactly two types.
 There are a total of 9 types, and each type is weak/strong against exactly 2 other types.
 For the effectiveness of dual-typed battlers, all strengths and weaknesses are combined additively.

-For example: A battler with a dual grass and ice type:
+Example: A battler with a dual grass and ice type:

-Grass is weak to: Fire & Flying
+Grass is weak to Fire & Flying

-Ice is weak to: Fire & Water
+Ice is weak to Fire & Water

-So, a grass-ice type is weak (2X damage) too:

-Flying & Water
+So, a grass-ice type is weak (2X damage) to Flying & Water

-and is super weak (4X damage) too:
+and is super weak (4X damage) to Fire

-Fire

 The same mechanic applies to resistances as well (damage taken from a move a battler is strong too)

 In the case of a grass-ice battler,

-Grass is strong against:

-Water & Electric
+Grass is strong against Water & Electric

-Ice is strong against:

-Dark & Flying
+Ice is strong against Dark & Flying

 So a grass-ice type is strong against: